FreeOurKnowledge/website/_posts/2024-01-30-collective-action-in-science-diamond.md

 share-img: /assets/img/publish-your-reviews.png
 comments: true
 ---
 Academics are growing tired of the current publishing system which prioritizes profit over knowledge dissemination.
 We therefore call upon researchers who agree that the current publishing system is unjust.
-In order to tackle this we call for researchers, starting with researchers from cognitive science, to sign a pledge to promote publishing with diamond open access publishers.
+In order to tackle this we start with a broad but interconnected field of cognitive science.
+We ask cognitive scientists to sign a pledge to promote publishing with diamond open access publishers.

 ## The pledge: